AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

 * Excluded from SPARK:

-   - Access types designating data not on the heap
+   - Aliasing data-structures obtained using access types
    - Expressions (including function calls) with side-effects
    - Aliasing of names
-   - Goto statements
+   - Backwards goto statements
    - Controlled types
    - Handling of exceptions (raise statements can be used in a program but proof will attempt to show that they cannot be executed)